 In these circumstances, knowing what makes people more likely to renew is key.
 Your customer success story must begin at the start of the sales cycle – particularly as a small business, but also as your firm grows larger.
 A failure to focus on success will create high churn rates and unhappy customers that you will struggle to turn back onside.

 When attempting to grow from a small to a medium-sized business, it is important not just to analyse what factors help close a deal.
-Instead, experts suggest you focus on the areas that will make your client successful, and track and trace delivery across the contract lifecycle.
+We suggest you focus on the areas that will make your client successful, and track and trace delivery across the contract lifecycle.
 If your client is successful working with your business, then their continued custom is much more likely to be assured.

-When do you stop being niche?
+Do you stop being niche?

 This is not by any means an extensive list of all that it takes to grow from a small to a medium-sized business.
 Most markets are riddled with uncertainty and risk which is why so many fail to make it.
-Nevertheless, the elements set out above will allow you to build a solid foundation from which to develop a sustainable growth strategy that will maximise your chances of long-standing success.